DataDog/dd-trace-rb/docs/Compatibility.md

 #### Library version support

-Datadog APM for Ruby will provide GA support for the latest major version and maintenance support for the previous major version of the library.
+Datadog for Ruby will provide GA support for the latest major version and maintenance support for the previous major version of the library.

 | Gem Version | Support type                        |